-- (c) the child has been sexually molested or sexually exploited, by the person having charge of the child or by another person where the person having charge of the child knows or should know of the possibility of sexual molestation or sexual exploitation and fails to protect the child; - (d) there is a risk that the child is likely to be sexually molested or sexually exploited as described in clause (c).
+- (1.1) A child is subjected to child sex trafficking for the purposes of this Part where another person does any of the following for the purposes of sexually exploiting the child: 1.
+Recruits, transports, transfers, receives, holds, conceals or harbours the child.
+2. Exercises control, direction, or influence over the movements of the child. - 74(2) of the act states: A child is in need of protection where, - (c) the child has been sexually abused or sexually exploited, by the person having charge of the child or by another person where the person having charge of the child knows or should know of the possibility of sexual abuse or sexual exploitation and fails to protect the child; - (d) there is a risk that the child is likely to be sexually abused or sexually exploited as described in clause (c).